-So, what does dynamic storage look like?
+So, what does dynamic baggage storage look like?

 With batch building and racking, EBS systems can be transformed into multi-bag stores.
 Rather than just being used for storing early bags, EBS systems can be fully multi-purposed into dynamic storage systems.